Stability of plasmas through magnetic helicity: Helicity Conservation

 Here we use the induction equation \eqref{eq: dAdt} expressed using the magnetic vector potential $\AAA$ instead of the magnetic field $\BB$.
 This has a few advantages.
-First, we can directly compute the magnetic helicity density \EQ h_{\rm m} = \AAA\cdot\BB \EN in all space for all times without the need of finding the inverse curl.
+First, we can directly compute the magnetic helicity density

+in all space for all times without the need of finding the inverse curl.
 Second, the solenoidal condition of $\nab\cdot\BB = 0$ is trivially fulfilled.
-This is particularly useful in numerical calculations as it is ensure not to incur in non-zero-divergence $\BB$, which could potentially lead to spurious results \citep[see e.g.][]{BrandScann2020ApJ...889...55B}.
+This is particularly useful in numerical calculations as it is ensured not to incur in non-zero-divergence $\BB$, which could potentially lead to spurious results \citep[see e.g.][]{BrandScann2020ApJ...889...55B}.
 Of course, we are still left with the gauge choice here, since the vector potential $\AAA' = \AAA + \nab\phi$, with the differentiable scalar field $\phi$, leads to the same vector field $\BB = \nab\times\AAA'$.
-The implicit gauge in our induction equation is the the Coulomb gauge with $\nab\cdot\AAA = 0$.
+The implicit gauge in our induction equation is the the Weyl gauge with vanishing electrostatic potential.

+The helicity density depends on space and time.
+For helicity conservation we are interested in the total helicity, i.e.\ the volume integrated magnetic helicity density

+We will assume that the volume that we are interested in will remain static.
+In a later discussion we will contrast the magnetic helicity with the magnetic energy